Oregon State Beavers men's basketball: Coaches

-The Oregon State men's basketball team has had 21 head coaches, with one interim (2008).
+The Oregon State men's basketball team has had 22 head coaches, with one interim (2008).
 Both Amory T. "Slats" Gill and Ralph Miller are members of the Naismith Memorial Basketball Hall of Fame.
 Craig Robinson, the coach preceding Wayne Tinkle, was hired by OSU in 2008 out of Brown University, where he had just coached the Bears to a school-record 19 wins.
 Robinson is the brother of United States first lady Michelle Obama, and the brother-in-law to United States President Barack Obama.
 The longest-tenured head coach was Slats Gill, who was the coach for 36 seasons, winning 599 games during his time at OSU.
-The current coach, Wayne Tinkle, was hired by OSU in 2014 from the University of Montana – Missoula, where he coached the Montana Grizzlies to two Big Sky Conference championships and a school-record 25 wins.
+Wayne Tinkle, was hired by OSU in 2014 from the University of Montana – Missoula, where he coached the Montana Grizzlies to two Big Sky Conference championships and a school-record 25 wins.
+In March 2026, Oregon State dismissed Tinkle after 12 seasons and hired Justin Joyner as his successor.
+Joyner came to Oregon State after two seasons as an assistant coach at Michigan under Dusty May, helping the Wolverines win the 2026 NCAA championship, and previously served on Randy Bennett's staff at Saint Mary's, where the Gaels won multiple West Coast Conference titles.